Weeping Willow Trust Flute Teacher Grant

 to fund a 'Defining/Exploring Perspectives' workshop

-2018 Grant Winner Jennifer Slaughter (left) with Grant Administrator Patricia Weston (right) at the 2018 Flute Festival
+2018 Grant Winner Jennifer Slaughter (left) with Grant Administrator Patricia Weston (right) at our annual Flute Festival